First Burial Ground

 In an unmarked grave lies the body of Daniel Woodward, a Revolutionary War soldier.

 Originally located in an open field,the burial ground was not fenced in until 1894 when the town appropriated money to enclose it with granite posts and iron pipes.
 Many of the graves are marked by ordinary field stones with no markings on them.
 Others are marked and dated from 1759 to 1822.
 All of the marked stones contain the names Weterell, Dean or Lincoln.

 The site was situated on wet ground and was not used after 1822.
 Lloyd S. Lincoln and his wife Mary A. Lincoln transferred the burial ground to the Town on November 29, 1894

 Erected 2007 by Norton Historical Commission.

-Categories. • Cemeteries & Burial Sites • Colonial Era • War, French and Indian • War, US Revolutionary •
+Topics.
+This marker is included in these topic lists: Cemeteries & Burial Sites • Colonial Era • War, French and Indian • War, US Revolutionary